-The reduced size of miniaturized spacecraft imposes very low budgets in terms of power, propellant, and data handling.6 The high specific impulse makes electric propulsion a good candidate for these probes.7 Still, electric propulsion requires a significant on-ground flight dynamics effort with regular navigation and guidance operations.
+The reduced size of miniaturized spacecraft imposes skeletal budgets on their systems [24] (e.g. in terms of power, propellant, and data handling).
+The high specific impulse makes electric propulsion a good candidate for these probes [27].
+Still, electric propulsion requires a significant on-ground flight dynamics effort with regular navigation and guidance operations.
 To overcome theses issues, spacecraft, and especially CubeSats, will be required to follow operational-compliant (OC) trajectories, consisting of a repetition of a regular pattern of alternating thrusting and coasting arcs (duty cycles).
 Operations, as communication, ground-based orbit determination and correction, or scientific experiments, will be performed during coasting arcs.
 They will also ease ground operations, and thus in turn lower the cost of flight dynamics team.